zl743/memory/README.md

 ##How it works

-* Click an image to select it, then click another.
+* Click a black div card to select it, then click another.
 If both divs display the same image, then the opacity of the div is set to 0, meaning   they technically disappear.
   * When this happens, your score goes up by 2: you get 1 point for each card that has disappeared.
   * Whenever a click or disappearing action occurs, a sound will occur.
 I edited these sounds using Adobe Audition and made them play using Javascript audio functions.